mkhanyisig/Visualizing-the-impact-of-HIV-AIDS-in-Southern-Africa/README.md

 CS251 (SP17): Data Analysis and Visualization

 course summary :
 Built an application using python that can visualize data sets in 3D coordinate.
-6 dimensions represented when adding size, color and shape.
-Implemented data analysis functions including PCA analysis, regression, clustering and machine learning
+6 dimensions represented when adding size, color and shape.Implemented data analysis functions including PCA analysis, regression, clustering and machine learning

 Project 9 Final GUI demonstration: Investigating the dynamics of HIV & AIDS impacts on Southern African communities